SamBonheure/PaymentGateway/README.md

 ## MockBank

 This project is responsible for simulating the acquiring bank's behaviour.

-I have included randomized delay and response behaviour.
+I have included the following mock behavior:
+- Randomized status codes returned
+- Randomized declined reason codes returned
+- Automatically decline payments above 1000

 In order to switch this out for a real bank the specific Adaptar should implement the IBankAdapter interface.

-### Resilience

-Since we assume that the bank can be slow or even timeout, I've implement **Poly** for Retry and Circuit breaking.

 ## Tests